temet.cosmo

 - crossMatchSubhalosBetweenRuns(sP_from, sP_to, subhaloInds_from_search, method='LHaloTree')

-Given a set of subhaloInds_from_search in sP_from, find matched subhalos in sP_to.
 Can implement many methods.
 For now, uses external (pre-generated) postprocessing/SubhaloMatching/ for TNG_method runs, or postprocessing/SubhaloMatchingToDark/ for Illustris/TNG to DMO runs, or postprocessing/SubhaloMatchingToIllustris/ for TNG->Illustris runs.
 Return is an int32 array of the same size as input, where -1 indicates no match.

 - correctPeriodicDistVecs(vecs, sP)